imandra-ai/imandra-docs/notebooks-src/Introduction.md

 Imandra is a programming language and an automated reasoning engine which you can use to create models/programs and reason about them.
 Imandra uses OCaml as the input language - we've given its "pure" subset a mechanized formal semantics allowing Imandra to automatically translate the code into mathematical logic and analyze it using a variety of cutting-edge techniques.
 Imandra is very special in several important ways, here are just a few:

 - It's built on many breakthroughs that eliminate manual work that was historically required (e.g. using academic tools).
-Traditionally, logical analysis of code for industrial applications required a PhD - wIth Imandra, you just write code and properties you wish to analyze, and Imandra does the work.
+Traditionally, logical analysis of code for industrial applications required a PhD - with Imandra, you just write code and properties you wish to analyze, and Imandra does the work.
 - It contains myriad of techniques that are required for "real world" industrial applications of automated reasoning that would typically be implemented in disparate tools.
 - It's cloud-native - to scale to "real-world" applications, we've had to do a lot of engineering which you can now access via APIs and intergrate into your products.